6 de fevereiro de 2020

 - Exaggerate: tiny motions may not register in the final animation sequence, so keep your arms up high and wide, and your movements slow.

 Once the performance is wrapped, press Shift+F1 again to defocus out of the VR window in order to get back to the Editor and stop the recording in the Sequence Recorder window.
 A recorded sequence will then be created.
+Open up that sequence to see the animation track contents.
+You can inspect the character body animation by right clicking on the SM_VRPlayer animation track properties and double-clicking on the recorded animation asset.

 Step 3: Fine-tuning Your AnimationWhile our method of motion capture was effective in recording the essence of the player’s movement through the scene—timing, head movement, and general placement/interaction of hands—no IK system is perfect, and there will likely always be room for improvement in the resulting animation.